How Daytona Qualifying Works

 As you can see, speed matters; however, for most drivers, racing is what determines starting position in the Daytona 500.
 Fittingly, the most prestigious race in NASCAR demands the most from every team and driver.

-For more information about the Daytona 500, NASCAR and other related topics, follow the links below.
+For more information about the Daytona 500, NASCAR and other related topics, follow the links on the next page.

 Related HowStuffWorks Articles